pythonanywhere/flask-tutorials/tutorial-2.md

 view doesn't handle that  method yet.

 We've reached a state where our site is doing something new, so let's use git to take a checkpoint.
-In yet another new browser tab, open up a new Bash console from the PythonAnywhere "Consoles" tab.
+In yet another new browser tab, go to the dashboard, click on "Consoles" near the top right, and open up a new Bash console.

 <img width="500" src="/static/images/flask-tutorial-new-console-links.png">